 The capacity of springs or suspension assemblies shall be commensurate with the chassis manufacturer’s GVWR and chassis specification minimums.

-F. Exception: Type A vehicles springs that are regular equipment on vehicle to be purchased may be used.

-28. Steering Gear.
+28. Steering Gear

 Steering gear shall be approved by chassis manufacturer and designed to assure safe and accurate performance when vehicle is operated with maximum load and maximum speed.